adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 Notice that in this example, we don't specify `float`, `margin` or `width` etc.

 There's a third inbetweeny option.
-Imagine a checkout flow.
-On each page there's an identical continue button.
+Imagine a checkout flow whereby each page has an identical continue button.
 Beside the continue button is a back link.
-We ended up with the following CSS:
+We can do this:

 	.checkoutActions-continueButton {
 	  /*...*/